-201 9 Responsibility 1.
-Develop measurement and monitoring process for Strategic Plan Outcomes Staff 2.
-Work with Saanich Council to develop and implement a Citizens Assembly process Council; Staff 3.
-Offer training to staff, Council members and community leaders in best practices in respectful facilitation; identify challenging topics for engagement in advance and ensure that everyone involved (staff and community leaders) have adequate training to lead engagement Staff 4.
-Work to regionalize police services and consider the possibility of a single, amalgamated police service for the region Mayor's Office 5.
-Offer childcare at City Hall during public hearings Staff 6.
-Improve proactive disclosure of closed meeting records and decisions quarterly Staff 7.
-Improve timely publication of Council member expenses and financial disclosure statements quarterly Staff; Council 8.
-Create a structure / process for Councillors to share and be accountable for their work on committees and other appointments Council 9.
-Continue to implement Youth Strategy Staff; Youth Council 10.
-Complete and implement Real Estate Strategy Staff 11.
-Establish a Renters Advisory Committee Renters Advisory Committee led by Councillors Dubow and Loveday; Staff 12.
-Deliver training to Council and senior staff on accessibility Staff 202 80 Responsibility 13.
-Implement measurement and monitoring process for Strategic Plan Outcomes Staff 14.
-Allow people to make video submissions to public hearings and requests to address Council Staff 15.
-Hold public hearing-only Council meetings Staff 16.
-Create a lobbyist registry Staff
+2019 Responsibility 1.
+Develop measurement and monitoring process for Strategic Plan Outcomes Continuing in 2020 Staff 2.
+Work with Saanich Council to develop and implement a Citizens Assembly process Continuing in 2020 Council; Staff 3.
+Offer training to staff, Council members and community leaders in best practices in respectful facilitation; identify challenging topics for engagement in advance and ensure that everyone involved (staff and community leaders) have adequate training to lead engagement Continuing in 2020 Staff 4.
+Work to regionalize police services and consider the possibility of a single, amalgamated police service for the region Continuing in 2020 Mayor's Office 5.
+Offer childcare at City Hall during public hearings (Complete) Staff 6.
+Improve proactive disclosure of closed meeting records and decisions quarterly Continuing in 2020 Staff 7.
+Improve timely publication of Council member expenses and financial disclosure statements quarterly (Complete) Staff; Council 8.
+Create a structure/process for Councillors to share and be accountable for their work on committees and other appointments Continuing in 2020 Council

-202 continued Responsibility 17.
-Develop and implement processes for convening the community and gathering input on what the community is interested in giving input on - not only engaging when City Hall has a question for the community Council (give direction and participate in community gatherings); Staff (implement) 18.
-Improve service delivery through learning and input from frontline City workers (LEAN process) Staff 202 2 1 19.
+9. Continue to implement Youth Strategy Staff; Youth Council = Continuing in 2020 10.
+Complete and implement Real Estate Strategy Staff Continuing in 2020 11.
+Establish a Renters Advisory Committee (Complete) Renters Advisory Committee led by Councillors Dubow an Loveday; Staff 12.
+Deliver training to Council and senior staff on accessibility (Complete) Staff 2020 13.
+Allow people to make video submissions to public hearings and requests to address Council Staff 14.
+Hold public hearing-only Council meetings Staff 15.
+Create a lobbyist registry Staff 16.
+Develop and implement processes for convening the community and gathering input on what the community is interested in giving input on - not only engaging when City Hall has a question for the community Council (give direction and participate in community gatherings); Staff (implement) 17.
+Develop an Equity Framework Staff 18.
+Strike a Council working group to recommend a process for a governance review Council 2021 19.
 Undertake a Council salary review including a report back on eliminating parking privileges and including the bus pass program Staff 20.
-Undertake a staff salary review Council (guiding policy); Staff 21.
-Initiate a governance review Council; Staff 22.
-Begin holding four town halls per year, one per quarter to engage residents, youth, business, organized labour and other stakeholders, including a quarterly check-in with Council on the topics for these town halls Council; Staff On going Responsibility 23.
-Set and measure targets for each of the objectives Council (set); Staff (measure) 24.
+Undertake a staff salary review Council (guiding policy); Sta

+22. Begin holding four town halls per year, one per quarter to engage residents, youth, business, organized labour and other stakeholders, including a quarterly check-in with Council on the topics for these town halls Council; Staff Ong joing 23.
+Set and measure targets for each of the objectives Council; Staff 24.
 Measure well-being and use results to inform budgeting process.
-Set target from 2020 baseline.
-Increase belonging and well-being by X $\%$ Council (set); Staff (measure) 25.
+Council; Staff 25.
 Streamline and make more consistent planning and permitting processes Staff 26.
 Continue transparent and robust approach to annual budget and strive for continuous improvement of the process each year Staff; Council 27.
-Exercise fiscal responsibility in policing expenditures expenditures Council 28.
+Exercise fiscal responsibility in policing expenditures Council 28.
 Monitor implementation of Local Area Plans on a routine basis Staff 29.
 Divest municipal funds from fossil fuels Council (advocacy); Staff (identify opportunities)